An Evening with Poe 2019

 Poe's name brings to mind images of murderers and madmen, premature burials, and mysterious women who return from the dead.
 In print since 1827, his works include such literary classics as The Tell-Tale Heart, The Raven, and The Fall of the House of Usher.
 Poe's versatile body of work includes short fiction, poems, a novel, a textbook, a book of scientific theory, and hundreds of essays and book reviews.
 He is widely acknowledged as the inventor of the modern detective story and an innovator in the science fiction genre, but he made his living as America's first great literary critic and theoretician.

-Every year, the Frazier partners with local schools to celebrate Poe’s legacy through artwork.
-The top-scoring pieces are featured in the Frazier’s Great Hall, and all submissions can be found in our online gallery.
-Special thanks to the students who contributed!
+Every year, the Frazier partners with local schools to celebrate Poe’s legacy through artworks.
+The top-scoring pieces are featured in the museum galleries.
+All submissions from 2018 can be found in our online gallery.
+New this year, the Frazier has partnered with

 Western Middle School for the Arts and the Louisville Photo Biennial to run “Poe”tography Project 2019.

 Not a Member?
 Click here to become one!